Piers Forster: Career

-Forster was educated at Imperial College, London where he gained a BSc in Physics in 1990.
+Forster was educated at Imperial College, London, where he gained a BSc in Physics in 1990.
 He was subsequently awarded a PhD in Meteorology by the University of Reading in 1994.
 After research posts at the Universities of Reading, Colorado and Melbourne he was appointed a Reader at the University of Leeds in 2005.
 He has been Professor of Physical Climate Change at Leeds since 2008.

-Forster was principal investigator of the Integrated Assessment of Geoengineering Proposals project.
+Forster led the EU Horizon CONSTRAIN project and was principal investigator of the Integrated Assessment of Geoengineering Proposals project.
 He has doubts as to whether geoengineering could be deployed effectively.
 Forster is also trustee of a UK rainforest-protection charity United Bank of Carbon.
-He has a number of UK government and industry roles including being a member of the UK Committee on Climate Change.
+He has a number of UK government and industry roles including being a member of the UK Climate Change Committee.
+From 2023 until 2025, he was interim Chair of the Committee, succeeding Lord Deben.